Arks-Layer/PSNovaTranslations/README.md

 Please note that there may be "weird" things in the text!
 For example, `\n`.
 These will be detailed below.

-We welcome your contributions in form of pull requests.
+We welcome your contributions in the form of pull requests.
 You may create new issues to discuss the translations with other translators.
 Please note that issues not related to translation may be deleted without notice.

 ![3]